lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 ### Why do this

- - USE bioinformatics tools (GATK, Hail...) in Terra workflows on GCP
+ - USE bioinformatics tools (GATK, Hail...) in Terra workflows on AWS
- - RUN **scalable** analysis on GCP without manually configuring Cloud Storage & VMs (or container clusters)
+ - RUN **scalable** analysis on AWS without manually configuring Cloud Storage & VMs (or container clusters)
  - READ "Getting Stated with GATK via Terra Workspaces" - [link](https://support.terra.bio/hc/en-us/articles/360046095192-The-workspace-your-dedicated-project-space-on-Terra)
- - UNDERSTAND the GCP services used for your workflow (analysis) job using Terra Job Manager tools
+ - UNDERSTAND the AWS services used for your workflow (analysis) job using Terra Job Manager tools

 ### What is this